The Complexity of General-Valued CSPs: Main Result

 \begin{theorem} Let $\Gamma$ be an arbitrary language that has a cyclic fractional polymorphism of arity at least 2.
 If $\calI$ is an instance of $\VCSP{\Gamma}$ and $\bar{\calI}$ is its associated $(1,\infty)$-minimal instance, then $\Opt(\calI)=\BLP(\bar{\calI})$. \end{theorem}

-Indeed, the equality $\Opt(\calI)=\BLP(\bar{\calI})$ means that we can find the optimum value for $\calI$ by constructing $\bar{\calI}$ (which we can do efficiently because $\Gamma$ is a rigid core and $\CSP{\Feas{\Gamma}}$ is tractable) and then applying BLP to it.
-Then we can find an optimal assignment by self-reduction (see discussion before Theorem~\ref{thm:BLP}).
+Indeed, if $\Gamma$ is a rigid core satisfying conditions (1) and (2) from Theorem~\ref{thm:main} and $\calI$ is an instance of $\VCSP\Gamma$ then the equality $\Opt(\calI)=\BLP(\bar{\calI})$ means that we can efficiently find the optimum value for $\calI$ by constructing $\bar{\calI}$ (which we can do efficiently because $\Gamma$ is a rigid core and $\CSP{\Feas{\Gamma}}$ is tractable) and then applying BLP to $\bar{\calI}$.
+Then we can find an optimal assignment for $\calI$ by self-reduction (see the discussion before Theorem~\ref{thm:BLP}).

-Let us now explain how the above theorems imply the dichotomy result from~\cite{tz13:stoc} (Theorem~\ref{thm:finite-valued}) and the tractability result from~\cite{Thapper15:Sherali} (stated below).

-If $\Gamma$ is finite-valued then, trivially, $\CSP{\Feas{\Gamma}}$ is tractable, and, for any instance $\calI$ of $\VCSP\Gamma$, $\calI$ and $\bar{\calI}$ differ only by constraints taking a unique value 0.
-If $\Gamma$ fails to satisfy condition 1 from Theorem~\ref{thm:main} then $\VCSP\Gamma$ is NP-hard by Theorem~\ref{thm:VCSPhard}, and, otherwise, Theorem~\ref{thm:main-alg} implies that BLP solves $\VCSP\Gamma$.
-In the latter case, by~\cite{kolmogorov15:power}, $\Gamma$ has a binary symmetric fractional polymorphism.
+Recall the notion of global tractability from Section~\ref{sec:VCSPdef}.
+The algorithm that we just described gives the following.